Published on 19-Aug-2011

 Travel & Transportation

-Business Analytics, Business Integration, Business Performance Transformation, Enabling Business Flexibility, Information Integration, Performance Management, Operational Management
+BA - Business Analytics, Business Integration, Business Performance Transformation, Enabling Business Flexibility, Information Integration, BA - Performance Management, Operational Management

 IBM Business Partner: